Have you ever craved a giant plate of nachos? Sadly, most of the homemade nachos end up a little dry in the middle, or they get cold too fast.

 What To Serve With This

 Guy Fieri’s Trash Can Nachos is extremely versatile, as you can serve it with tons of side dishes.
 Some of my favorite pairings include Mashed Potatoes.
-If you want to keep it simple then go for Caesar Salad.
+If you want to keep it simple, then go for Caesar Salad.
 You can even pair it with roasted veggies of your choice.

 Printable Version

-Chef Guy Fieri Trash Can Nachos Recipe
+Classic Guy Fieri Trash Can Nachos Recipe

 Ingredients